ArunKarthikAnandKumar/DSA_JAVA_CODING/TCS/README.md

  # Minimum merger opeartions to palindrome
  2 pointer
  if not same increment value of left or right based on value

+ Main thing in this 2 ptr is to check weteher to merge from left or right based on which is greater.

  ```
  import java.util.Scanner;